Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 Nightingale: *stabs the map in a particular spot*

 Tezzaran: there's a library in Malacham ... but it's not open acess.
-Lets put it this way
+Lets put it this way I've never been inside.
 Oriaanna: Dimadorf has a library.
 ~~~
 The party gets food from the bar.